Walter Gilbey: Horse breeding and agriculture

 Sir Walter Gilbey also became well known as a breeder of shire horses, and he did much to improve the breed of English horses (other than race-horses) generally, and wrote extensively on the subject, including the encyclopedic Animal Painters of England From the Year 1650: A brief history of their lives and works.
 He became president of the Shire Horse Society, of the Hackney Horse Society, and of the Hunters' Improvement Society, and he was the founder and chairman of the London Cart Horse Parade Society.
 He was also a practical agriculturist, and president of the Royal Agricultural Society.
 He was appointed a deputy lieutenant of Essex in 1906.

 Philanthropy

 Gilbey paid for the first two of five almshouses, "King's Cottages", erected in the early 20th century in Bishop's Stortford.
 Other contributors to the project included Admiral Frederick Samuel Vander-Meulen, in memory of his brother Colonel John Harrison Vander-Muelen.

 Personal life

-On 3 November 1858, Gilbert married Ellen Parish, fourth daughter of John Parish, of Bishop's Stortford.
+On 3 November 1858, Gilbey married Ellen Parish, fourth daughter of John Parish, of Bishop's Stortford.
 They were the parents of ten children: